andrewcwlee/andrewcwlee.github.io/_publications/2024/2024-interact.md

 pub_date:

 abstract: >-
-  InterACT captures and extracts inter-dependencies between dual-arm joint positions and visual inputs.
+  InterACT is an imitation learning model that captures and extracts inter-dependencies between dual-arm joint positions and visual inputs.
 By doing so, InterACT guides the two arms to perform bimanual tasks with precision—independently yet in seamless coordination.
 cover:          /assets/images/covers/interact-teaser.gif
 authors:
   - Andrew Lee